FreddieBoi/FreddiChat/README.md

 + FreddiChatServer

 ### FreddiChatClient ###
-[FreddiChatClient](https://github.com/FreddieBoi/FreddiChat/tree/master/ChatClient "FreddiChatClient on github" is a WPF application, which provides the user with an interface to connect to servers and chat with other users.
+[FreddiChatClient](https://github.com/FreddieBoi/FreddiChat/tree/master/ChatClient "FreddiChatClient on github") is a WPF application, which provides the user with an interface to connect to servers and chat with other users.

 ### FreddiChatServer ###
-[FreddiChatServer](https://github.com/FreddieBoi/FreddiChat/tree/master/ChatServer "FreddiChatServer on github" is a console application.
+[FreddiChatServer](https://github.com/FreddieBoi/FreddiChat/tree/master/ChatServer "FreddiChatServer on github") is a console application.
 It currently doesn't provide any possibility for interaction and configuration of the server, it just displays relevant calls to and operations of the server.

 Author
 ------